-Other Saucepan Materials that are best for Induction hobs or stovetops are; Cast iron, some enameled steel with an iron base or core and carbon steel.
-Glass, Aluminum and copper generally can’t work on Induction hobs.
+Other Saucepan Materials that are best for Induction hobs or stovetops are; Cast iron, some enameled steel with an iron base or core, and carbon steel.
+Glass, Aluminum and copper generally might not work effectively on Induction hobs.

 Here are the benefits of using an Induction hob;

 - Save up to 70% reduction in energy consumption.